 What types of ecommerce platforms are recommended for small businesses?

 There are many ecommerce platforms available for small business owners, including Shopify, BigCommerce, and WooCommerce.

-Shopify is user-friendly and provides a turnkey online store solution right off the bat, with no coding skills required whatsoever.
-If you choose to use this for your ecommerce transactions, be sure to pair it with Amazon Marketing Services to grow your business!
+Shopify is user-friendly and provides a turnkey online store solution right off the bat, with no back-end coding skills required whatsoever.
+If you choose to use this for your ecommerce transactions, be sure to pair it with Amazon Marketing Services to grow your business.

 Next is BigCommerce.
 While this platform doesn’t offer quite as many marketing features, it’s still a great ecommerce solution and worth considering if you’re on the hunt for an affordable option for your online shop.

 WooCommerce also falls into the affordable category but offers a lot more customization options.
 If you’re looking for something unique and tailored to your specific business needs (like a SaaS platform), then this might be just what you’ve been searching for.